Srinath10X/ttype/README.md

 ## Contributing 🤝

 Have ideas or found a bug?
-Contributions are welcome!
-Open an issue or submit a pull request to improve ttype.
+Contributions are welcome! checkout the [CONTRIBUTING](CONTRIBUTING.md) file for more details.

 ## License 📝